shirhatti/EntityFramework.Docs/ef/saving/cascade-delete.md

 ---
 uid: saving/cascade-delete
 ---
+# Cascade Delete

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Cascade Delete

 Cascade delete allows deletion of a principal/parent entity to have a side effect on dependent/child entities it is related to.

 There are three cascade delete behaviors:
     * **Cascade:** Dependent entities are also deleted.

     * **SetNull:** The foreign key properties in dependent entities are set to null.

     * **Restrict:** The delete operation is not applied to dependent entities.
 The dependent entities remain unchanged.

 See [Relationships](../modeling/relationships.md) for more information about conventions and configuration for cascade delete.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/CascadeDelete/) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/CascadeDelete/) on GitHub.

 ## Cascading to tracked entities